waverider735/nfb/readme.txt

 Created local git repository and added this readme file, the original data files and the cleaned versions.
 Created a list of the intersection control points along this route (noted as Route 1).

+Nov-22-2014
+Added abstract files (openoffice, word and PDF versions) and CITE submisison form as word document

+Nov-23-2014
+Added tex files created for full paper draft document created with TexStudio and PDF file created from tex original.
+Updated excel macros for summarizing the data